 The County Council is required to determine the amount of MRP it considers prudent for each financial year.
-The MRP Policy is based on the Government's statutory guidance and following review of this policy, no changes are proposed at this time.
+The MRP Policy is based on the Government's statutory guidance and following review of this policy.
+The MRP Policy for 2018/19 has been extended to incorporate 'Assets Acquired or Developed for Resale' and 'Investment Properties'.